LBRY charged with sale of unregistered securities by SEC | Cryptopolitan

 The US regulatory agency, the Securities and Exchange Commission (SEC) has charged LBRY, for violating securities.
 SEC stated on its website that LBRY did not submit a statement of registration, thus keeping away vital info necessary for such public offering form the knowledge of its would-be investors.
 SEC said LBRY had, for a period of four years beginning from 2016, offered for sale more than 13 million LBC coins to their customers.
 They were alleged to have realized over $11 million from various assets.

-SEC is accusing LBRY for non-compliance of registration procedures as provided in Sections 5(a) and 5(c) of the Securities Act of 1933.
+SEC is accusing LBRY of non-compliance with registration procedures as provided in Sections 5(a) and 5(c) of the Securities Act of 1933.
 The SEC is requesting for a permanent relief of injunction together with civil penalties against the defendant.

 To determine whether an asset is security or not, SEC relies on the rather archaic Howey Test.
 This almost 70 year old test makes it hard to classify assets such as cryptocurrencies.